marcoconti83/EasyDialogs/README.md

 This library provides input dialogs for text, numbers, dropdown, multiple selection and more.
 All controls are intended to be created programmatically, i.e. without using interface builder.

+The library offers two different approaches to asynchronicity: one based on closures (callbacks), and one based on futures.

 ## Example